BRST Noether Theorem and Corner Charge Bracket: BRST Noether current

+which holds true because the mean value of an $s$-exact term vanishes and $s\mathcal{O}_i=0$ since the $\mathcal{O}_i$'s are in the cohomology of the BRST operator.
+Then, to obtain the consequence of the Ward identity \eqref{WI_q_gauge} on the ghost number zero sector, one may differentiate once with respect to the primary ghost $c^A_1$.\footnote{It is a common practice to get non-trivial consequences on the ghost number zero sector from a ghost number one BRST Ward identity.
+For example, one proves the gauge independence and the unitarity properties for the physical $\mathcal{S}$-matrix from the bulk BRST master equation of a gauge theory.} To establish a $\lambda^A$ dependent equation, we apply the ghost number $-1$ operator $\lambda^A(y)\frac{\delta }{\delta c^A_1(y)}$ to both sides of \eqref{WI_q_gauge}, that is

 where the (ghost number zero) classical infinitesimal gauge parameter $\lambda^A(y)$ is in a formal one to one correspondence with the primary ghost $c^A_1(y)$.
-Getting non-trivial ghost number zero consequences from a ghost number one BRST Ward identity is a common practice, as when one proves the gauge independence and the unitarity properties for the physical $\mathcal{S}$-matrix from the bulk BRST master equation of a gauge theory.